Patrick-Michael/R-Interactive-Dental-Statistics/README.md

 - Limited utility for decision-making

 This project cleans and transforms these reports into **interactive, user-friendly dashboards** using **R** and **Shiny**.
-It enables managers to quickly analyze performance, revenue, and workforce distribution — turning raw data into actionable insights.
+It enables managers to quickly analyze performance, revenue, and workforce distribution, turning raw data into actionable insights.

 ---
 ## Interactive Dashboard